 All that aside, I am an absolute nature lover and it is my belief that we are meant to enjoy its beauty however we connect to it.
 For me, that means with a tripod and camera.
 For others, standing on the viewing platform is enjoyment enough.
 There are even some who live for adrenaline-inducing outdoor adventures, like kayaking straight over the falls!

 As long as what you are doing does not damage a delicate ecosystem or alter the way of life for its inhabitants, I personally believe that, as a species, we are wired to explore.
 And yes, even take mindful risks from time to time.

 YOU MAY ALSO ENJOY: Best Places to Visit in Oregon

 Hike to Watson Falls: 1.2 (steeper grade than any other so far)

 Now we have entered the thick of things!
 There are 4 waterfalls near Toketee Falls alone, all within 15 minutes of each other by car.

-Only a 5-minute drive from my favourite Southern Oregon waterfall (Toketee) and you arrive at my second favourite; Watson Falls!
+Only a 5-minute drive from my favorite Southern Oregon waterfall (Toketee) and you arrive at my second favorite; Watson Falls!